stevejefferson/trac2gitea/README.md

 Trac project data is accessed directly from the Trac database and filestore.
 While the current code is written for `sqlite` it should be relatively easy to migrate to other SQL databases.

 Gitea project data is also currently accessed directly via the Gitea database (again written for `sqlite` but hopefully not containing much DB-specific SQL).
-The Gitea access code is highly modularised so hopefully it should be "reasonably easy" to migrate to using the Gitea API in the future.
-The Gitea wiki is accessed through the Gitea wiki git repository.
+Unfortunately as stands some of the operations it performs are not possible via the Gitea API - e.g. creating an issue with a specific ID (to match the Trac ticket ID which may appear in imported ticket comments and files within the main repository).

 ## Usage
 ```
 trac2gitea [options] <trac-root> <gitea-root> <gitea-user> <gitea-repo>
 Options:
       --db-only                          convert database only
       --default-assignee username        username to assign tickets to when trac assignee is not found in Gitea - defaults to <gitea-user>
       --default-author username          username to attribute content to when trac author is not found in Gitea - defaults to <gitea-user>
+      --default-wiki-author username     username to attribute Wiki content to when trac author is not found in Gitea - defaults to <gitea-user>
       --wiki-dir string                  directory into which to checkout (clone) wiki repository - defaults to cwd
       --wiki-only                        convert wiki only
       --wiki-url string                  URL of wiki repository - defaults to <server-root-url>/<gitea-user>/<gitea-repo>.wiki.git
 ```

 * `<trac-root>` is the root of the Trac project filestore containing the Trac config file in subdirectory `conf/trac.ini`